Pro-Moscow separatists once marched in this Ukraine border city. Now it’s standing against Russia.

 “We’ve been through this before,” Kirbaba said.
 “I don’t think that — well, then again, who knows what Putin has in his head.
 I don’t know why he would attack?
 Why?”

 What used to be an empty field surrounded by thick forest is now split by trenches Ukraine has never had to use.
-The military built them, with wooden-planked walls, at the eastern edge of the Kharkiv region in 2015 as the separatist conflict in Donbas flared, according to U.S. and Ukrainian officials.
+The military built them, with wooden-planked walls, at the eastern edge of the Kharkiv region in 2015 as the separatist conflict in Donbas flared.

 Just beside the trenches is an observation tower with cameras that monitors activity near this border around-the-clock.